MultiChain/multichain-explorer/README.md

 To install MultiChain explorer on your system:

+    cd multichain-explorer
     sudo python setup.py install

 If you do not have root permission, or if you do not want to install for the whole sytem:

+    cd multichain-explorer
     python setup.py install --user

+The explorer will connect to a local MultiChain node.
 Before configuring the explorer, let's first make sure you have a MultiChain blockchain up and running.

 Create and launch a MultiChain Blockchain